Krutarth007/DP-FL-AE-Clinical-TimeSeries/README.md

 This repository contains the full codebase and experiment pipeline for the manuscript:

-> **"A FHIR-Standardized Federated Framework for Privacy-Preserving and Interoperable Clinical Time-Series Reconstruction"**
+> **"A Privacy-Preserving Federated Deep Learning Framework for Clinical Time-Series Reconstruction over FHIR-Standardized Data"**
-> *Submitted to the Health and Technology (Springer).*
+> *Submitted to the Journal of Supercomputing (Springer).*

 The project benchmarks three deep sequence Autoencoder architectures—**Conv1D-AE**, **BiLSTM-AE**, and **Transformer-AE**—within a **Differentially Private Federated Learning (DP-FL)** framework using real clinical time-series data derived from **MIMIC-IV** and transformed into the **FHIR** interoperability standard.